 Uber identified black-cab service providers, who were already doing business, and leveraged the use of technology to attract them.
 They offered the taxi drivers a mobile and an app that they could use to provide services in their free time, adding to their existing income.

-This is how Uber solved the chicken-egg conundrum in marketplaces by having a well thought out strategy.
+This is how Uber solved the chicken and egg problem in the marketplace by having a well thought out strategy.

 One can’t talk about anything in eCommerce until one mentions Amazon!
 The company had reached the second spot in Fortune 500 in the year 2020.
 It continues to inspire startups across the globe.

-So, how did Amazon find its way around the chicken-egg paradox?
+So, how did Amazon find its way to solve the chicken and egg problem?

 When Amazon started its operations as an online marketplace, the company had been doing e-business prior to it for some time.